Our products

 Traceability: a good online seller specifies the origin of the cod (Norway, Iceland, Faroe Islands), the size of the specimen, the type of desalting (if applicable), and the salt level.
 In a general supermarket, this information is rarely available.

-Access to specific cuts: cocochas, boneless loin, desalted flakes, salt cod for desalting at home, ready-to-eat bacallà esqueixat.
+Access to specific cuts: cocochas, boneless loin, desalted flakes, salted cod to desalt at home, bacallà esqueixat ready to eat.
 Not all these products are available in all markets.

-Convenience: the product arrives at home in optimal conditions (refrigerated, in suitable packaging) without the need to travel.
+Convenience: the product arrives home in optimal conditions (refrigerated, in adequate packaging) without needing to travel.

 Consistency: in a specialized online store, the product you buy today is of the same standard as last week's.
 In a general market, rotation and quality can vary.